Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-01-polymathic-lens/01-why-polymathy.md

 ## Activity
 Pick a nagging problem you have (sleep, budgeting, team conflict).
 Write three answers to "How might I solve this?"-one as a scientist (measure, experiment), one as a designer (observe users, sketch), one as a coach (habit and feedback).
 Choose one action from each answer and try them this week.
 After seven days, write three lines on which lens helped most and which you want to strengthen next.

+## Reflection
+- What field do you trust most?
+Least?
+Why?
+How could you borrow from the one you avoid?
+- Where did combining two lenses reveal something you missed with one?